urschrei/tweetmute/readme.md

-# Tweetbot Mute Keywords #
+# Twitter Mute Keywords #

-A hopefully-expanding list of regexes which will make Twitter more pleasant.
+Regexes to make your Twitter experience more bearable.

-Feel free to send a pull request.
+These regexes should work in any Twitter client which supports regex keyword muting (Tweetbot, YoruFukurou &c.)

-(Regexes will presumably work in other clients)
+Contributions are welcome via pull request / patch.

 [@urschrei](https://twitter.com/urschrei "Steph on Twitter")